An improper estimator with optimal excess risk in misspecified density estimation and logistic regression: Conclusion

 We then consider logistic regression.
-Here, (Ridge-penalized) SMP is a simple explicit procedure, whose predictions can be computed at the cost of two logistic regressions.
+Here, (Ridge-regularized) SMP is a simple and explicit procedure, whose predictions can be computed at the cost of two logistic regressions.
 From a statistical perspective, it achieves fast excess risk rates even for worst-case distributions; such guarantees are known to be out of reach for any \emph{proper} procedure \cite{hazan2014logistic}.
-In the batch \iid case, this provides a more practical alternative to the improper estimator from~\cite{foster2018logistic}, which relies on Bayesian mixtures, thereby partly addressing an open question from this article.
-This work leaves a number of open problems and future directions: \begin{itemize} \item First, the excess risk bounds in this paper only hold in expectation, and not with exponential probability.
+In the statistical learning setting, this provides a practical alternative to the improper estimator from~\cite{foster2018logistic}, which relies on Bayesian mixtures.
+This work leaves a number of open questions and future directions: \begin{itemize} \item First, the excess risk bounds in this paper only hold in expectation, and not with exponential probability.
 This limitation is shared by procedures relying on online-to-batch conversion \cite{catoni2004statistical,audibert2008deviation,audibert2009fastrates,foster2018logistic}.
 In particular, the high-probability bound stated by \cite{foster2018logistic} for a procedure based on a ``confidence boosting'' technique \cite{mehta2017expconcave_statistical} appears to be incorrect: specifically, Equation~(17) herein is obtained by applying Markov's inequality to the excess risk; however, this quantity can take negative values since the predictor is outside the class.
-Designing procedures that achieve high (exponential) probability excess risk bounds that do not degrade under model misspecification is an interesting direction for future work. \item Second, it could be interesting to adapt the proposed method to online logistic regression, with a regret bound for individual sequences.
-Since the initial release of this work, \cite{jezequel2020efficient} proposed a related (though distinct) practical sequential algorithm also relying on virtual samples, with a per-round regret of $O (d BR \log (BR n) / n)$.
-In finite dimension with $B R = O (\sqrt{d})$, this implies a $\wt O (d \sqrt{d}/ n )$ bound up to logarithmic terms, leaving some room for further improvement. \item Another possibility is to apply SMP to other (conditional or otherwise) models beyond the Gaussian linear and logistic ones considered here, such as generalized linear models~\cite{mccullagh1989glm}, or (even in the logistic case) nonparametric classes beyond the RKHS balls considered here. \item Finally, Theorem~\ref{thm:gauss-minimax} shows that in the Gaussian model, the Bayes predictive posterior under uniform prior \emph{equalizes} excess risk over all distributions in the misspecified case.
-This reveals the critical role of averaging under misspecification, where it can mitigate slower posterior concentration rate.
-It would be interesting to extend this finding to other models, and investigate conditions on the model and prior under which uniform non-asymptotic bounds (such as Theorem~\ref{thm:gauss-minimax} or our guarantees for SMP) hold for Bayesian methods. \end{itemize}
+Designing efficient procedures that achieve high (exponential) probability excess risk bounds for misspecified logistic regression is an interesting direction for future work. \item Second, it could be interesting to adapt the proposed method to online logistic regression, with a regret bound for individual sequences.
+Following this work, \cite{jezequel2020efficient} proposed a related (though distinct) practical sequential algorithm also relying on virtual samples, with a per-round regret of $O (d BR \log (BR n) / n)$.
+In finite dimension with $B R = O (\sqrt{d})$, this implies a $\wt O (d \sqrt{d}/ n )$ bound up to logarithmic terms, leaving room for further improvement in the online setting. \item Another possibility is to apply SMP to other (conditional or otherwise) models beyond the Gaussian linear and logistic ones considered here, including other generalized linear models~\cite{mccullagh1989glm}. \item Finally, it would be interesting to investigate conditions on the model and prior under which Bayes predictive posteriors (without iterate averaging) achieve uniform non-asymptotic bounds (such as Theorem~\ref{thm:gauss-minimax} or our guarantees for SMP). \end{itemize}